vonderborch/vonderborch/README.md

 The overarching "utility" name I'm using right now is [Velentr](https://en.wikipedia.org/wiki/Wayland_the_Smith).
 I've tried many times making games only to get bogged down reworking the engine so many times nothing ever happens.
 With my latest attempt, I'm trying something different by taking a page from micro-services and working on/packaging different components of the overall engine/framework separately.
 This way even if I have plans to rework things, the impact to other packages can be made relatively small...most of the time.
 Hopefully this will keep me more on track (unless I decide to switch entirely to UE5 :) ).

 All of these repos are written in C#.

+#### Latest Updates
+2022/08/04:
+- Big batch of new libraries I've been working on in spare time: Velentr.Debugging, Velentr.AbstractShapes, Velentr.Scaling, Velentr.Resolution
+- Reorganized List to be alphabetical

+#### Notes
+Due to the timespan some of these libaries have developed over, I can't guarentee they will all work together anymore, particularly any FNA flavored ones.
+Also _most_ of the packages have broken FNA nuget packages (only the most recent or recently updated ones have been fixed).

+There is also plenty of code duplication and places where I have helper packages that I created _after_ releasing another package and now I need to go back and utilize the helper everywhere I can.

 #### Packages/Repos
 Repo | State | Summary
 ---- | ----- | -------